 $ qsub -q qexp -l select=4:ncpus=16 -N Name0 ./myjob $ qstat -n -u username Req'd Req'd Elap Job ID Username Queue Jobname SessID NDS TSK Memory Time S Time --------------- -------- -- |---|---| ------ --- --- ------ ----- - ----- 15209.srv11 username qexp Name0 5530 4 64 -- 01:00 R 00:00 cn17/0*16+cn108/0*16+cn109/0*16+cn110/0*16 $ ssh 10.2.1.110 $ ssh 10.1.1.108

-In this example, we access the node cn110 by InfiniBand network via the ib0 interface, then from cn110 to cn108 by Ethernet network.
+In this example, we access the node cn110 through the InfiniBand network via the ib0 interface, then from cn110 to cn108 through the Ethernet network.